Deaths for the week of June 4, 2021 – J.

 After all these years of giving, her final gift was to donate her remains to the UCSF Willed Body program, with the hope that she might thus contribute one day to a better outcome for another person, and at the same time relieving her surviving family members from the tasks involved with a funeral or burial.
 This final gift also relieves all who knew her from any obligation to travel to a specific location in order to visit her spirit, which will instead always be with all those she knew wherever you are.
 Gifts in memory of Michèle Stone may be made to Oakland Symphony, George Mark Children’s House, or Temple Sinai Oakland.

-Michèle is survived by her life partner Harry Howe, her younger brother Steven Hyman, her sons Adam and Erik Stone and granddaughter Emma Stone, daughter of Adam and his wife Eran.
+Michèle is survived by her life partner Harry Howe, her younger brother Steven Hyman, her son Adam, his wife Eran and daughter Emma, and her son Erik Stone and his wife Erin.
 An opportunity to celebrate Michèle’s life and share memories together will be planned soon, perhaps late this summer.